albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 .. note::

     You cannot select a direct to a waypoint in a procedure.
-    Use the function :ref:`convert-to_waypoints` above before.
+    Use the function :ref:`convert-to-waypoints` above before.

     Also, you cannot select a passed waypoint of the flight plan as direct to.